do-m-en/random_regex_string/README.md

 - Intentionally generate a string that doesn't match the provided regex - since this library was intended for property based testing it should generate not just patterns that match the provided regex but also on demand generate those that don't match to test negative cases.
 - Pay only for what you use - since regex can contain capture groups, references on those groups and a couple of other regex features that cause a performance penalty (either slows down parsing, generation or uses more memory) code should be written so that the user can toggle support of those features so that overhead is payed only when realy needed.
 - Convert code so that it will support runtime as well as compile time regex parsing (bump to C++20 would probably be a desirable precondition for this).
+- Remove all raw heap allocations - currently code contains memory leaks as the plan was always to remove all the heap allocations for compile time use so not much effort went into correct memory cleanup as that was only an intermediate version.

 # License
 Code is licensed under Boost 1.0 license.